City of Port Phillip

 The city was created with its present borders in June 1994 under the municipal restructure by the state government.
 It is bounded by White Reserve and Todd Road to the west, the West Gate Freeway, Kings Way and Dorcas Street to the north, St Kilda Road, High Street, Punt Road, Queens Way, Dandenong Road, Orrong Road, Inkerman Street, Hotham Street, Glen Huntly Road, St Kilda Street and Head Street generally to the east and the foreshore of Port Phillip to the south.
 Adjacent councils include the City of Melbourne, City of Bayside, City of Glen Eira and the City of Stonnington.
 When first created, the city was administered by three appointed commissioners, headed by Des Clarke.
 The first council elections were held in March 1996.

-Council offices are currently located in the St Kilda Town Hall, Port Melbourne Town Hall and the South Melbourne Town Hall.
-The council operates several other facilities including local libraries, child care centres, parks, playgrounds and community centres.
+Council offices are currently located in the St Kilda Town Hall, Port Melbourne Town Hall and the South Melbourne Town Hall (currently closed for restoration).
+The council operates several other facilities including local libraries, childcare centres, parks, playgrounds and community centres.
 In 2020 ANAM was given a long lease to South Melbourne Town Hall and council staff there and a few community groups vacated the building.